 Children are welcomed into Foundation Unit by staff and encouraged to self-register.
 This is to help them recognise and begin to write their name.
-All children gather together to count the children.
+All children gather together to select their lunch option and count the children.
 This is also to inform staff of the attendance of children in school.
 [We do check this too!]

-9:00am: Collective Worship & Circle Time
+9.05am: Collective Worship

 The children gather together to sing a morning prayer and reflect on the gospel value of the week.
-Children will then follow an adult led input in accordance with the Early Years Foundation Stage Curriculum.
-This helps them to develop a level of concentration for a short period of time.